udayakh/OCAJP-8-IZO-808-/README.md

     No two of the case constant expressions associated with a switch statement may have the same value.
     The default label is optional and at most one default label may be associated with the same switch statement.

 42. Abstract methods are meants to be overrirdent in the subclass.

 43 . ##Boolean
     Boolean class has two constructors - Boolean(String) and Boolean(boolean)
     Boolean class has two static helper methods for creating booleans - parseBoolean and valueOf.
     Boolean.TRUE or Boolean.FALSE static members

+44. In the no-arg constructor block,if you use this(); method, it will cause Recursive constructor invokation